 Therefore, what you need to do is to associate taking action with a lot of pleasure and fun.

-And at the same time, feel the pain as you try to procrastinate and delay doing the work.
+And at the same time, feel the pain when you try to procrastinate or when you try to delay the work.

 Just imagine what will happen if you fail to achieve your goals?
 What will happen if you did not make enough money by the end of the month?
 Are you going to feel guilty?
 Maybe you don’t have enough money to pay the bill?
 Or maybe your spouse will feel disappointed with you?
 Or probably you can’t buy your kids the toys they want?